nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 1. Loading from a corrupted data file

    1. Prerequisite: Multiple `Event`s are present in the `Event` list.

-   2. Exit the program by entering `exit`.

-   3. Remove one field from one of the lines in the `data.csv` data file.

-   4. Run the program by opening a new terminal window and entering `java -jar manager.jar`.
+   2. Run the program by opening a new terminal window and entering `java -jar manager.jar`.
       The program would give a warning that a line cannot be loaded, and the `Event` represented by the line would not be present in the `Event`s list.

+   3. Essentially all corrupted rows are ignored and file parsing will still work